 Higher Selling Fees

 If you're selling products online, you need to factor in the selling fees charged by the platform you're using.
 For example, eBay's selling fees are higher than Amazon's.
-This means that you'll need to take this into account when setting your prices and calculating your profit margins.
+This means that you'll need to take this into account when setting your prices and the eBay calculator can help you calculate your profit margins.
 Of course, there are other factors to consider as well, such as the cost of goods sold and shipping fees.
 However, if you're selling on multiple platforms, it's important to compare the fees and charges so that you can price your products accordingly.
 Otherwise, you may find that you're not making as much profit as you could be.

 Less Buyer Trust